nchang2114/nc-taskwatch/README.md

   - Confirm: converts the guide into a real session and tags it with the originating rule and local occurrence date.
   - Skip this repetition: records an exception so the guide is hidden on that date.
 - Guides auto-hide if:
-  - A real entry exists with matching routine_id + occurrence_date (client-side optional tags), or
+  - A real entry exists with matching `repeating_session_id` + `original_time` metadata, or
   - An exception exists for that rule/date.

 Implementation details:

-- History entries carry optional local tags:
+- History entries carry the repeating rule ID (`repeatingSessionId`) and the original scheduled timestamp (`originalTime`).
+The local YYYY-MM-DD occurrence is derived from `originalTime` when needed.
-  - routineId: string | null
-  - occurrenceDate: YYYY-MM-DD (local) | null
 - Exceptions persist locally in localStorage under `nc-taskwatch-repeating-exceptions`.
 Optional remote sync is gated by env.

 Supabase schema proposal (optional, recommended for cross-device):

 - Alter `session_history` to add:
-  - routine_id: uuid or text, nullable
+  - repeating_session_id: uuid or text, nullable
-  - occurrence_date: date, nullable
+  - original_time: timestamptz, nullable
 - Create table `repeating_exceptions`:
   - id uuid primary key
   - user_id uuid (FK → auth.users.id)